 And then at a later stage, when the children are at puberty, after having prepared and slowly programmed everything properly proceed with the repudiation and alienation of the parent.

-Slowly but surely, the parent who is a narcissist (e) victimised by their former partner in a subtle, but most cruelly way put out the game and worked out the lives of their own children.
+Slowly but surely, the parent who is a narcissist (e) victimized by their former partner in a subtle, but most cruelly way put out the game and worked out the lives of their children.

-The trigger is, therefore often jealousy and fear that his criminal behaviour and/or domestic violence comes to light when his victims have become stronger.
+The trigger is, therefore, often jealousy and fear that his criminal behaviour and/or domestic violence will come to light when his victims have become stronger.

 The child is programmed by the manipulation of one parent into a ‘partner in crime.’

 Ultimately, the narcissists want nothing more than the destruction of the other parent.
 At that moment in the child arise a period of great confusion and difficulty in concentrating.